 - Digital Ocean, hosting of the web site with data centers in Frankfurt

 - Flexmail, for the registration and management of subscriptions to its newsletter

 All for them provide through their privacy policies for accountability towards the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (the “GDPR”).
 Neither of them use personal data for any statistical or behavioral advertising.

 Personal data is any information relating to an identified or identifiable person (Article 3(1) of the Regulation).
 The data subject is the person whose personal data are processed.
 'Processing' of personal data means any operation or set of operations that is performed upon personal data, whether or not by automated means, such as collection, recording, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, deletion or destruction.

-Examples of cases in which the SESAR JU processes of personal data.
-A system of records of these processings is maintained at the SESAR JU, and a link to each s specific privacy statement or section in this website is provided below:
+Examples of cases in which the SESAR JU processes personal data.
+A system of records of these processings is maintained at the SESAR JU, and a link to each specific privacy statement or section in this website is provided below:

 - Procurement procedures and contract management;